DoSOCSv2/DoSOCSv2/doc/configuration.md

 An explanation of the configuration options is found in the default `dosocs2.conf` file.
 To generate a copy of this file, run `dosocs2 newconfig`.
-It will copy the default config file to `$XDG_CONFIG_HOME/dosocs2/dosocs2.conf`.
+It will write the default config to `$XDG_CONFIG_HOME/dosocs2/dosocs2.conf`.
 Unless you have explicitly defined `$XDG_CONFIG_HOME` in your environment, the new config file will probably be at `~/.config/dosocs2/dosocs2.conf`.